jdansev/Space-Deck-BabylonJS/README.md

 # Interstellar-Observation-Deck
-An observation deck in the far depths of space.
+Witness some of the universe's most beautiful and mysterious celestial bodies from the comfort of an observation deck in deep space.
+Made with BabylonJS.
 Built with [BabylonJS](https://www.babylonjs.com/)

 ### Setup
 To run this project, install it locally using npm: